saqemlas/lambda-investigation-timeout/README.md

 A large indicator of timeouts is by looking at a function’s Max Duration metric.

-> Cost: Pay for both cloudwatch metrics and alarms.
+> Cost: Pay for cloudwatch alarm (metric already exists).
 See information on pricing - https://aws.amazon.com/cloudwatch/pricing/

 ### Approached 3 - Filtering Logs (Cloudwatch Log Metrics & Alarm)

 Guaranteed receiving a 'Task timed out after...' log for when a function times out, therefore creating a cloudwatch log metric for the filter pattern and cloudwatch alarm to be trigger on a certain count.

-> Cost: Pay for both cloudwatch metrics and alarms.
+> Cost: Pay for both cloudwatch alarm and custom metric.
 See information on pricing - https://aws.amazon.com/cloudwatch/pricing/

 ### For more information